NeuralNoise/reading-list/README.md

 ### Preloading Items
 Any reading list items that are loaded with the page should have the attribute ```data-load-status="loaded"``` to prevent reloading that item.
 In order to keep styling consistent, the item should also get the ```loaded``` CSS class.

+### Refreshing IScroll
+Whenever code external to the reading list plugin will change the layout of the reading list, such as modifying show/hide or size, an event should be triggered.
+This event name should then be listed in the ```refreshIScrollOn``` option array so that the plugin can refresh iScroll when this event occurs in a mobile environment.

 ## Running the Example
 If you'd like to see the example, clone down this code, then: